Crunchitect/vscode-streamer-mode/README.md

-# streamer-mode README
+# streamerMode README

-This is the README for your extension "streamer-mode".
+This is the README for your extension "streamerMode".
 After writing up a brief description, we recommend including the following sections.

 ## Features